The Enforcement Program Of The Board Of Registered Nursing (brn)

 Public Records Of Nursing License Discipline

 Any actions that are related to nursing license discipline in the state of California will likely be public record.
-There are ways to expunge nursing board records in some limited circumstances, but in most cases, the records are permanent.
-Public records of nursing license discipline history can easily be accessed online by www.nursys.com.
+There are ways to expunge nursing board records in some limited circumstances, but in most cases, the records are permanent. public record. of nursing license discipline history can easily be accessed online by www.nursys.com.
 There is also BreEZe, the DCA’s licensing/enforcement system for consumers, licensees, and license applicants.
 BreEZe allows consumers to check if a professional license is valid and file consumer complaints.
 Licensees and applicants can also submit license applications, change their address, and renew licenses.

 The most effective way to make sure that any discipline on your nursing license remains out of the public eye is to prevent discipline from being imposed in the first place.
 You can do this by hiring an experienced and effective professional license defense attorney to defend you if you are facing a complaint.
 Without the proper defense, you can easily find yourself on the wrong side of a large civil judgment or even criminal culpability if the correct factors are present.